mmcc007/screenshots/README.md

 Images are in a format suitable for upload via [deliver](https://docs.fastlane.tools/actions/deliver/) and [supply](https://docs.fastlane.tools/actions/supply/)

-If you intend to use fastlane it is better to install fastlane files in both `ios` and `android` prior to running `screenshots`.
+If you intend to use fastlane it is better to install fastlane files, in both `ios` and `android` directories, prior to running `screenshots`.
 See [fledge](https://github.com/mmcc007/fledge) for more info.

 # Resources
 A minimum number of screen sizes are supported to meet the requirements of both stores.